Decoupling Reasoning and Confidence: Resurrecting Calibration in Reinforcement Learning from Verifiable Rewards: Experiments

-Table~\ref{tab:calibration_results} reports reasoning accuracy together with multiple calibration metrics.
-These results demonstrate that decoupling correctness and confidence optimization is critical for achieving well-calibrated confidence without degrading reasoning ability.
+Table~\ref{tab:calibration_results} and Table~\ref{tab:code_results} reports reasoning accuracy together with calibration metrics on math reasoning tasks and code geenration tasks.
+Together, these results demonstrate that decoupling correctness and confidence optimization is critical to achieve well-calibrated confidence without degrading reasoning ability across both domains.

-\textbf{Coupled optimization methods suffer from an accuracy-calibration tradeoff.} As shown in Table~\ref{tab:calibration_results}, RLCR reduces PCE on AIME24 from 0.510 (GRPO) to 0.214, but at the cost of a substantial accuracy drop from 40.0\% to 32.8\%.
-A similar trend is observed for CCGSPG, which indicates that directly incorporating calibration losses into the RL objective interferes with correctness-driven policy optimization.
+\textbf{Coupled optimization methods suffer from an accuracy-calibration tradeoff.} As shown in Table~\ref{tab:calibration_results} and Table~\ref{tab:code_results}, RLCR reduces PCE on AIME24 from 0.510 (GRPO) to 0.214, but at the cost of accuracy drop from 40.0\% to 32.8\%.
+Similar trend is observed for CCGSPG.
+On code generation benchmarks, RLCR reduces ECE on LiveCodeBench v5 from 0.393 to 0.231, but causes accuracy drop from 0.320 to 0.267.
+These results indicates that directly incorporating calibration losses into the RL objective interferes with correctness-driven policy optimization.

-\textbf{Post-hoc calibration is insufficient for correcting mis-calibration.} As shown in Table~\ref{tab:calibration_results}, adding a classifier on top of GRPO yields only marginal ECE improvements (e.g., from 0.370 to 0.363 on AIME24), while achieving a low AUROC of 0.642, substantially below DCPO’s 0.914, which indicates that RLVR significantly distorts the model’s internal representation, making post-hoc methods ineffective at substantially reducing mis-calibration.
+\textbf{Post-hoc calibration is insufficient for correcting mis-calibration.} As shown in Table~\ref{tab:calibration_results}, adding classifier on top of GRPO yields only marginal ECE improvements (e.g. from 0.370 to 0.363 on AIME24), while achieving a low AUROC of 0.642, substantially below DCPO’s 0.914, which indicates that RLVR significantly distorts the model’s internal representation, making post-hoc methods ineffective at substantially reducing mis-calibration.

-\textbf{DCPO achieves a favorable accuracy-calibration tradeoff and reduces over-confidence.} In contrast, DCPO jointly improves calibration and preserves reasoning performance.
+\textbf{DCPO achieves a favorable accuracy-calibration tradeoff and reduces over-confidence.} DCPO jointly improves calibration and preserves reasoning performance across both mathematical reasoning and code generation tasks.
 For example, on AIME24, DCPO achieves 41.6\% accuracy, which is comparable to GRPO while reducing PCE from 0.505 to 0.212.
+On code generation benchmarks, DCPO attains the highest average accuracy (0.515), slightly outperforming GRPO (0.514), while substantially reducing average ECE from 0.287 to 0.175.
 Figure~\ref{accuracy_pce} further illustrates the training dynamics: GRPO exhibits increasing over-confidence during RL, with PCE rising from 0.483 to 0.556 on AIME25, whereas DCPO consistently suppresses over-confidence while maintaining stable accuracy.
 These results demonstrate that DCPO effectively mitigates RL-induced over-confidence and achieves a substantially better accuracy-calibration tradeoff.